apache/buildstream/doc/source/arch_data_model.rst

 is responsible for loading and validating the :ref:`project.conf <projectconf>`, and providing this loaded *project data* in a convenient way to the BuildStream core.

-Conceptually, the *project* is a container for the :mod:`Elements <buildstream.element>`, which are declared within a user's project, and as such acts as a factory for instantiating elements at load time.
+Conceptually, the *project* is a container for the :mod:`Elements <buildstream2.element>`, which are declared within a user's project, and as such acts as a factory for instantiating elements at load time.

 Element
 -------
-:mod:`Elements <buildstream.element>` are the main processing unit in a pipeline.
+:mod:`Elements <buildstream2.element>` are the main processing unit in a pipeline.
 These are the loaded representation of the ``.bst`` files loaded from the :ref:`project's element path
 <project_element_path>`.